See also the page for Foursquare's sister site Swarm.

 - Checkins can optionally contain photos or notes.

-- Photos and notes (as comments) can also be added to existing checkins.
+- Up to four photos and notes (as comments) can also be added to existing checkins.

 - Only the author of the checkin may add photos, but any of their friends may add comments.